ipfs/specs/src/http-gateways/path-gateway.md

 ### `500` Internal Server Error

 A generic server error returned when it is not possible to return a better one.
+An internal server error signals the general unavailability of the gateway.

 ### `502` Bad Gateway

-Returned immediately when Gateway was not able to produce response for a known reason.
+Error that indicates that a Gateway was not able to produce response for a known reason: for example, in the case of
-For example, when gateway failed to find any providers for requested data.
+[recursive gateways](#recursive-vs-non-recursive-gateways), in the event of failure to find any providers for requested data. `502` indicates that the request can be retried and is not a permanent failure.

 This error response SHOULD include [`Retry-After`](#retry-after-response-header) HTTP header to indicate how long the client should wait before retrying.

+Gateways MUST return `404` instead of `502` when the content is known to be
+unretrivable: for example, when the Gateway is [non-recursive](#recursive-vs-non-recursive-gateways) and the content is known to not be available.

 ### `504` Gateway Timeout

-Returned when Gateway was not able to produce response under set time limits.
-For example, when gateway failed to retrieve data from a remote provider.
+Error that indicates that the Gateway was not able to produce response under set time limits: for example, when gateway failed to retrieve data from a remote provider. `504` indicates that the request can be retried and is not a permanent failure.

 There is no generic timeout, Gateway implementations SHOULD set timeouts based on specific use cases.

 This error response SHOULD include [`Retry-After`](#retry-after-response-header) HTTP header to indicate how long the client should wait before retrying.

+Gateways MUST return `404` instead of `504` when the content is known to be
+unretrivable: for example, when the Gateway is [non-recursive](#recursive-vs-non-recursive-gateways) and the content is known to not be available.

 ## Response Headers